 G2 rating

-4. Clockify - Best for small teams and startups
+4. Clockify - Best cheap time-tracking software for small businesses and startups

-Clockify is a basic time-tracking and timesheet app that lets users track their work time across a variety of projects.
-It offers a “forever free” version as well as budget-friendly upgrades for more advanced features.
+Clockify is a basic attendance tracking system and timesheet app that lets users track their work time across a variety of projects.
+It offers a forever free version as well as budget-friendly upgrades for more advanced features.

 Key features